Mimic Human Cognition, Master Multi-Image Reasoning: A Meta-Action Framework for Enhanced Visual Understanding: Conclusions

-In this work, we introduce CINEMA, a cognition-inspired meta-action framework that systematically decomposes multi-image reasoning into structured cognitive steps.
-By leveraging Retrieval-Based Tree Sampling for cold-start training and a two-stage reinforcement learning paradigm with diversity-preserving strategy and annealed DAPO, our approach effectively effectively improve multi-image reasoning ability.
+In this work, we introduce CINEMA, a cognition-inspired meta-action framework that systematically decomposes multi-image reasoning into five structured actions: Global, Focus, Hint, Think, and Answer.
+By leveraging Retrieval-Based Tree Sampling for cold-start training and a two-stage reinforcement learning paradigm with diversity-preserving strategy and annealed DAPO, our approach effectively improves multi-image reasoning ability.
 Extensive experiments across multi-image, video, and single-image benchmarks demonstrate that CINEMA not only achieves state-of-the-art performance, surpassing even large general-purpose models such as GPT-4o in some key benchmarks, but also maintains higher policy diversity and adaptability.
 These results highlight the effectiveness, scalability, and generalizability of our framework, paving the way toward more robust multimodal reasoning systems.